CASoS Engineering for Epidemics &Pandemics

 Meanwhile, and as a public service, The Global SoS Network is listing some published remedies, and related information readily accessible in the Internet that could be capable of stopping the spread of the virus altogether.
 The list is not medical advice; it is a CASoS Engineering solution as applied to a global pandemic.

-The suggestion that The Global SoS Network makes is that the WHO adds a 6th step to its procedure to kicking out this and other virus-borne diseases:
+The suggestion that The Global SoS Network makes is that the WHO adds a 6th step to its procedure to eliminating out this and other virus-borne diseases:

 Step 6.
 Symptoms.
 Have the symptoms?
-Eat a pineapple.
-Seriously- If and when you realize you are infected do not just stay home and do nothing.
-Standard procedure seems to be to wait for the disease to run its course, and then go to hospital care if you get too ill.
+Eat a pineapple a day.
+If and when you realize you are infected do not just stay home and do nothing.
+Standard procedure is to wait for the disease to run its course, and then go to hospital care if you get too ill.

 But this offers a golden opportunity to break the incubation period, and prevent the proliferation of the virus in your body, as soon as possible.
 With a lower virus count and weaker viruses, the immune system has more opportunities and a better chance of eliminating the threat.
 So as soon as you notice any symptoms use an antiviral diet.
 Suggested examples are: